-To my surprise, little baby carrot heads were already popping out from the surface of our garden beds back in early March.
-They’re from seeds planted last year, ones that didn’t sprout before the season ended.
-They’re growing on through snow and frost and unpredictable Colorado spring weather swings.
-Hardy little plants to say the least!
-I’m planning to xeriscape our front yard this year, and build brand new garden boxes, so I’ll likely have to wipe them out before they get fully grow.
-Only time will tell.
+To my surprise, little baby carrot heads were popping out from the surface of our garden beds back in early March.
+They were from seeds planted last year, ones that didn’t sprout before the season ended.
+And somehow, they grew on through snow and frost and unpredictable Colorado spring weather... hardy little plants to say the least!
+I’m planning to xeriscape our front yard this year, and build brand new garden boxes, so I’ll likely have to wipe them out before they get fully grow, but maybe they’ll have enough time to grow into baby carrots before then.

 I use a food processor (affiliate link) with a shredding attachment to shred the carrots — I do not have the patience to do that by hand!